 Email Address: email@example.com

-I have both traveled (44 states, 30ish countries) and moved (15 times) a lot, so I sort of feel at home both everywhere and nowhere simultaneously, but my roots are primarily in Irvine, CA. My interests as a political scientist stem largely from a desire to understand the strengths and weaknesses of our society by viewing it in the context of the larger international community, particularly with respect to social policy and foreign relations.
-My big emphasis as a teacher is encouraging students to step out of their respective comfort zones and interact with the larger world, both intellectually (confronting new ideas) and literally (travel, especially ‘study away’ opportunities).
-In addition to a previous stint at AU, I have taught at UNC-Chapel Hill, Miami University (OH), UNLV, Beloit College (WI), and Keene State College (NH), but I love the teaching/learning environment here, so I’m thrilled to be back.
+My academic interests stem from a desire to understand the strengths and weaknesses of our society by viewing it in the context of the larger international community, particularly with respect to social policy and foreign relations.
+My emphasis as a teacher is encouraging students to step out of their respective comfort zones and interact with the larger world, both intellectually (confronting new ideas) and literally (travel, getting involved).

-PhD, Political Science, University of North Carolina –
+PhD in Political Science, University of North Carolina – Chapel Hill

-MA, Political Science, University of Nebraska - Lincoln, 1999
+MA in Political Science, University of Nebraska – Lincoln

-BA, Business/Economics, University of California - Santa Barbara, 1990
+BA in Business/Economics, University of California – Santa Barbara

 Areas of Specialization